exonum/exonum/README.md

-# Crypto currency demo
+# Cryptocurrency demo

-This is demo of crypto currency implemented on Exonum blockchain.
+This is demo of cryptocurrency implemented on Exonum blockchain.

 It demonstrates the very basic operations: